-You already know there are no credit checks for this type of loans.
+You already know there are alternatives to loans with no credit checks.
 But that doesn’t mean anyone can qualify.
 There are other requirements you must meet.

 For instance, you must have a regular income, and provide proof.
 Many lenders usually require certified copies of your bank statements or paystubs.
 If you have no verifiable income, find a job or start a small business before going in for a short term loan.